KarthikAbiram/xtldr/docs/books/clean_code.md

 ---
 # Clean Code

 My personal notes and key takeaways from the book 'Clean Code' by Robert C Martin.
+You can [buy the book at Amazon](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).

 !!! note "Measurement of Code Quality"
     The only valid measurement of code quality: WTFs/minute - [Thomas Holwerdia](https://www.osnews.com/story/19266/)